sugar-syrup/FRG1-NMD/README.md

 -   R (version >= 4.0)
 -   A system with sufficient computational resources for RNA-Seq data processing and visualization.

 Ensure all dependencies are correctly installed before running the analysis scripts in this repository.
 The script for the overall workflow is given in the file `runAnalysis.sh`.
+The script for UpSet plot is given seperatly for your reference.

 ## Authors